satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 ## Walking beyond the AST

 There must be another solution 🤔 Your favourite IDE does this type of processing all day, for instance when you are presented a list of inspections or completions for a given type.
 See the screenshot below, where I hovered over a type `NestedObjectType` in IntelliJ.
-IntelliJ somehow knows the details of that type which is exactly what we want to achieve here.
+IntelliJ somehow knows the details of that type, which is exactly what we want to achieve here.

 ![](images/type-check-intellij.png)